gbv/jskos/jskos.md

 JSKOS is based on JSON which consists of *objects* with pairs of *fields* and *values*, *arrays* with *members*, *strings*, *numbers*, and the special values `true`, `false`, and `null`.

+All strings and fields of a JSKOS document MUST be normalized to Unicode Normalization Form C (NFC).
+Applications processing JSON MAY accept JSON documents not normalized in NFC by performing NFC normalization.

 JSKOS further restricts JSON with reference to the following data types:

 ### Lists {.unnumbered}